raasss/docker-php-fpm-debian-11/README.md

-# Docker Images for PHP-FPM on Debian 10
+# Docker Image for PHP-FPM on Debian 11 (Bullseye)

 **Maintained by: [raasss](https://github.com/raasss/)**

-## FAQ

 ### How do I use this docker image?

-See [the Docker Hub page](https://hub.docker.com/repository/docker/raasss/php-fpm-debian-11/general) for the full README on how to use this container image.
+See [the Docker Hub page](https://hub.docker.com/repository/docker/raasss/php-fpm-debian-11/general) or [GitHub page](https://github.com/raasss/docker-php-fpm-debian-11/blob/main/README.docker.io.md) for the full README on how to use this container image.

 ## Reporting a Bug / Feature Request